2000 MBNA Platinum 400: Second practice

 The second practice session was held on Friday, June 2, at 1:20 PM EST, and would last for 40 minutes.
 Joe Nemechek of Andy Petree Racing would set the fastest time in the session, with a lap of 22.796 and an average speed of 157.922 mph.

 Third practice

 The third practice session was held on Saturday, June 3, at 9:30 AM EST, and would last for one hour and 15 minutes.
 Scott Pruett of PPI Motorsports would set the fastest time in the session, with a lap of 22.992 and an average speed of 156.576 mph.

 Fourth and final practice

 The fourth and final practice session, sometimes referred to as Happy Hour, was held on Saturday, June 3, after the preliminary 2000 MBNA Platinum 200 Busch Series race, and lasted for up to an hour.
 Joe Nemechek of Andy Petree Racing would set the fastest time in the session, with a lap of 23.386 and an average speed of 153.938 mph.

 Qualifying

-Qualifying was split into two rounds.
-The first round was held on Friday, June 2, at 3:30 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
-During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, June 3, at 11:30 AM EST. As with the first round, each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
-Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
-Six spots are awarded by the use of provisionals based on owner's points.
-The seventh is awarded to a past champion who has not otherwise qualified for the race.
-If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

-Rusty Wallace of Penske-Kranefuss Racing would win the pole, setting a time of 22.870 and an average speed of 157.411 mph.
+Rusty Wallace of Penske-Kranefuss Racing would win the pole, setting a speed of 157.411 mph.

 Two drivers would fail to qualify: Kyle Petty and Carl Long.